Noah Graham

 me if you are interested in the details.
 By downloading or using this code

-you agree to the following license terms, which are also included with
+you agree to the following license terms:

 All contents of this package are copyright © Noah Graham, 2006-2007, all